Discover the Supreme Court Police

 If I have taken the Police Officer Selection Test (POST), with another law enforcement agency, do I need to take the exam again?

 Yes, all agencies proctor and grade the exam differently.
 We require a 70% or higher on each of the 4 sections and each section is timed independently.
+The POST exam will only be waived for current federal police officers.
+All entry level candidates must be willing to take the POST exam.

 Do you have a residency requirement for your officers?